jel13/fintrack/README.md

     ```bash
     npm run cap:build:android
     ```
-    This typically runs `npx cap build android`, which might attempt to build a debug APK.
+    This typically runs `npx cap build android` or similar, which might attempt to build a debug APK using the bundled assets.

 ### Important Considerations

 -   **Native APIs**: To access native device features (camera, GPS, etc.), you'll use Capacitor plugins.
 -   **Routing**: Ensure Next.js routing works correctly within the WebView.
-Hash-based routing might be more reliable in some older WebView scenarios, but Next.js's default Link navigation should work with modern WebViews.
--   **Performance**: Optimize your web app for mobile performance as it will be running in a WebView.
+-   **Performance**: Optimize your web app for mobile performance.
--   **Splash Screens & Icons**: Configure these in the native Android project (typically in `android/app/src/main/res`).
-Capacitor can help with generating these resources.
+-   **Splash Screens & Icons**: Configure these in the native Android project (`android/app/src/main/res`).
--   **Permissions**: Request necessary Android permissions for native features through Capacitor plugins or directly in the Android manifest.
+-   **Permissions**: Request Android permissions for native features via Capacitor plugins or in `AndroidManifest.xml`.